What an electoral boundary review is, Bristol's review and consultation, how to have your say.

 Public consultation

-The LGBCE is inviting proposals from the council, interested parties and members of the public on a pattern of wards based on that number of councillors.
+The LGBCE is inviting proposals from the council, community groups and other members of the public on how the wards are divided up and the number of councillors needed to represent electors within it.

 The LGBCE wants to: